B&W/Color, 1967, 93m.

 After being dragged out of a lake, a nameless young woman (Fraey) finds herself committed to a countryside group therapy session where the main therapist (Arden) – who doesn’t seem so stable herself – guides the female patients through a grueling series of encounters which slip in and out of reality.
 Hallucinatory and almost completely lacking in any sort of linear storyline, this film was created with the participation of Arden’s Holocaust Theater Company, an avant garde group of players who cut loose here in sequences of mounting hysteria (the most memorable consisting of a half-naked screaming woman crucified and mounted in the air, an image worthy of The Devils).
 The end result plays something like a terrifying, distaff version of a film by Fernando Arrabal or Alejandro Jodorowsky (yes, it’s that far out), and the apparent use of illict substances on the set contributes to the air of improvised chaos.
 Think of the insane asylum doc Titticut Follies under the influence of mescaline, the only way to begin to describe this harrowing experience.

 Working from the original 16mm negative, the BFI has done another wondrous job resuscitating a film consigned to oblivion many years ago.
-The visual scheme is much darker and messier than the previous Separation, but the HD transfer looks terrific all the same without any excessive digital noise reduction on display.
-The DVD and Blu-Ray contain the same material, though it’s presentd a bit differently; on the former, a quartet of long deleted sequences from the workprint are included as a supplement, while the Blu-Ray integrates them back as an alternate complete workprint version of the main feature if you so desire.
-(As a result, this alternate cut runs well over two hours, which might be too much for most people’s sensibilities.)
+The visual scheme is much darker and messier than the previous Separation, but the HD transfer looks terrific all the same without any noise reduction on display.
+The DVD and Blu-ray contain the same material, though it’s presentd a bit differently; on the former, a quartet of long deleted sequences from the workprint are included as a supplement, while the Blu-ray integrates them back as an alternate complete workprint version of the main feature if you so desire.
+(As a result this alternate cut runs well over two hours, which might be too much for most people’s sensibilities.)

 Actresses Sheila Allen and Natasha Morgan contribute separate video interviews about the project, and they offer incredibly candid and sometimes very negative appraisals of the experience which apparently claimed the lives of some participants during and after filming.
 A typically thorough illustrated 38-page booklet features liner notes by Sophie Mayet, Susan Croft and Amy Simmons, with additional vintage Arden pieces written for the theatre group and the play Vagina Rex and the Gas Oven, bios of the main cast and crew, and a radio transcript from a 1972 David Will piece about the film.
 Certainly recommended for those who can handle it, but be warned, this film has very sharp teeth.